 Our large, diverse donor registry allows us to therapy match material at a greater scale

-We help you obtain high-quality cellular source material for therapy development and commercialization through the Be The Match Registry®.
-Our registry is the most diverse registry in the world and has more than 22 million potential donors.
+We help you obtain high-quality cellular source material for therapy development and commercialization through the most diverse registry in the world, the NMDP Registry℠.
+Our clients have access to nearly 7 million genetically diverse potential donors from across the United States.
+These donors are part of an overall registry database of more than 41 million members worldwide.
 This provides you with access to a genetically diverse set of volunteer donors across the United States.

 A large donor pool is a critical factor in the scalability of therapy-matched starting material.
 This is true even for common donor characteristics.
 As you add therapy-specific eligibility requirements, your pool of potential donors significantly narrows.